Your Employer Just Handed You a Severance Agreement. Read This First.

 Employment litigation in Connecticut Superior Court, the CHRO, and the EEOC.
 Defense and plaintiff-side representation in discrimination, wage and hour, ERISA, and contract disputes.

-Practical standards for competent AI use in legal practice: tool selection, reasonable diligence, data protection, and verification—drawn from existing Model Rule obligations, not a new ethical framework.
+Practical standards for competent AI use in legal practice: tool selection, reasonable diligence, data protection, and verification, drawn from existing Model Rule obligations.

 Connecticut law starts from a simple premise: wages belong to the employee, and deductions are the exception.
 This piece maps the five lawful paths under Conn.
 Gen. Stat. sec.
 31-71e, addresses the front-loaded sick leave deduction issue, and covers recordkeeping obligations.